And the Bike Went NowhereAnd the Bike Went Nowhere

 “But if you help an old fellow out with a small favor, I’m sure heaven will have some leniency.”

-Tyler wanted to point out that Father James’ hair had yet to grey, and he wasn’t really all that old, but he knew the priest enjoyed the performance of himself.
+Tyler wanted to point out that Father James’ hair, those on his beard anyway, had yet to grey, but he knew the priest enjoyed the performance of himself.
 “How can I help?”

 “Well, I wouldn’t want to impose on your time.
 I’m sure you’re a busy young man.
 Are you sure you can do me this favor?
-It’s quite alright if you can’t.”
+It’s quite all right if you can’t.”

-Tyler glanced, for a moment, at his succulents and empty driveway.
+Tyler looked at his succulents and empty driveway.
 “I mean, you did tell me I’d go to hell otherwise.”

 “Exactly, Tyler!
 Jesus.”